 - If the best-fit value of a parameter hits a constraint, the fit is unlikely to be useful.
 Prism does not plot confidence or prediction bands, because they would almost certainly be misleading. - If the results of nonlinear regression are ambiguous, the confidence or prediction bands would be super wide, maybe infinitely wide.
-They would not be useful, so Prism does not plot them. - If you choose robust nonlinear regression, Prism does not compute confidence or prediction bands, as it cannot compute standard errors or confidence intervals of the parameters. - The fit is perfect [233].
-If the sum-of-squares is 0.0 and R2 is 1.0, it is not possible to compute or interpret confidence or prediction bands. - If the fit is interrupted [226], confidence and prediction bands are not computed.
+They would not be useful, so Prism does not plot them. - If you choose robust nonlinear regression, Prism does not compute confidence or prediction bands, as it cannot compute standard errors or confidence intervals of the parameters. - The fit is perfect.
+If the sum-of-squares is 0.0 and R2 is 1.0, it is not possible to compute or interpret confidence or prediction bands.